 Our Under the Sea STEAM Station is a simple dramatic play area created under the table.
-That’s one thing I love about Mother Goose Time’s activities is that they are simple and require materials I already have.
+That’s one thing I love about Experience Curriculum’s activities is that they are simple and require materials I already have.

 The teacher guide suggested setting up a dramatic play area “using blue crepe paper or fabric strips under the table to create an ocean.
 Then place sea creature toys or stuffed animals under the table.
 Set out ocean books if desired.”

 I decided to move the bookshelf over by the table creating a different play space.
 That always creates interest!

 I didn’t have (okay, I couldn’t find it!) blue crepe paper so I used some white crepe paper and some tulle.
 It worked.

 We have lots of ocean animals so the kids were excited to see them and play with them.

 Dolphins can jump and do tricks in the water!
 So we had to try some too with our hoops.
 So fun!
 Great way to link the dolphin theme and get in some gross motor fun.

 - R is for Rattlesnake